bodowd/bodowd.github.io/_posts/2024-06-18-chembl-column-properties.md

 I created a molecule object column with the RDKit Postgres extension in the `compound_structures` table in the database which contains chemical structures.
-I took a look at the size of these objects and found the max byte length for the molecules in that table was 15,762 and the min byte length was 65.
+I took a look at the size of these objects and found the max byte length for the molecules in that table was 15,762 the min byte length was 65, and the average was 454.9 bytes.

-The max canonical SMILES (string representation) byte length was 2045 bytes, and min was 1, indicating that the molecule object is a lot bigger than the strings.
+The max canonical SMILES (string representation) byte length was 2045 bytes, the min was 1, and the average was 57, indicating that the molecule object is a lot bigger than the strings.
 That seems to make sense to me since there is a lot of information about the molecule's structure and properties in the molecule object.